HumbleData/HumbleData.github.io/_posts/2025-09-05-feministsai-london-2025.md

 ## And a huge thank you!

-We've very grateful to JetBrains for their sponsorship of this event, as well as providing the venue.
-We're also thankful to PyLadies Amsterdam for their support of this event.
+We've very grateful to Kiara Engineers Limited and Dressed for Space for the refreshments and Ramen Club for providing the venue for the workshop.
+We're also thankful to our mentors from Feminists AI.

 ---

-Cover Image: Source <a href="https://www.pexels.com/photo/photo-of-boats-parked-on-river-2031706/">Pexels</a>
+Cover Image: Source <a href="https://www.pexels.com/photo/photo-of-london-eye-during-dawn-269128/">
+Jerome Dominici </a>